-On this page you will find information and updates on the consultations and engagement work we have carried out.
+On this page, you can find information and updates on the consultations and engagement work that we have carried out.
 Click on the headline to find out more.

 The future of the Birmingham and Solihull Clinical Commissioning Groups (CCGs): July to August 2017

 During July and August of 2017, NHS Birmingham CrossCity CCG, in partnership with NHS Birmingham South Central CCG and NHS Solihull CCG, ran a consultation on the future of the NHS Birmingham and Solihull Clinical Commissioning Groups.